USDAForestService/gdalraster/README.md

 included to support file system operations and binary I/O on URLs, cloud storage services, Zip/GZip/7z/RAR, and in-memory files, as well as regular file systems.
 Calling signatures resemble the native C, C++ and Python APIs provided by the GDAL project.
+Supports:

 - manual creation of uninitialized raster and vector datasets
 - vector layer creation and schema management